KhronosGroup/Vulkan-ValidationLayers/docs/gpu_av_shader_instrumentation.md

 ## Unsafe Mode

 The `Unsafe Mode` was designed as a way to improve performance.
-Every time we instrument a shader, if the driver doesn't support the SPIR-V `DontInline` (which there is not way to test), it gets exponentially slower to compile.
+Every time we instrument a shader, if the driver doesn't support the SPIR-V `DontInline` (which there is no way to test), it gets exponentially slower to compile.

 To illustrate the idea, take the simple shader